 Speaking of luggage, if either your departure or destination does not have luggage service, you cannot check your bags.

 Amtrak does have a reasonably great carry-on and baggage policy.
 If your layover is at a station with baggage services and your final destination does as well, you may check your bag at the layover station.
 If you decide to do this en route, you will not have access to them during your trip.
-Your baggage needs to be checked in 30-45 minutes before departure, but check with your station.
+Your baggage needs to be checked 30-45 minutes before departure, but check with your station.

 My First Amtrak Station Experience

 My first Amtrak train trip went from the Sturtevant Depot to Chicago aboard the Hiawatha.
-I was excited and thought I knew everything needed, but I did not know as much as I thought.
+I was excited and thought I knew everything needed, but I did not know much as I thought.

 When the trip came, I drove to the depot, but I went to the wrong place.
 I thought I knew the station’s location, but I knew the site of the former station.
 The Amtrak station moved north years ago, and the old station moved to a park.

 Learn from my mistake, check addresses, parking rules, and cost, and see what services Amtrak offers at the station, depot, or platform you are using.
-I also arrived at the station late, well, just in time to watch the train leave without me.
+I also arrived at the station late, just in time to watch the train leave without me.